All Episodes

 And I think for those who are preparing their one-year anniversaries of his presidency, they want to talk about Russia.

-They ought to be talking about all the countries' leaders he's engaged, all the bilateral meetings he's hosted here at the White House, and all the trips he's taken, everything that's come of that.
+They ought to be talking about all the countries' leaders he's engaged, all the bilateral meetings he's hosted here at the White House, and all the trips he's taken and everything that's come of that.

-The other thing you can't deny, and this is where I love the fact that the democratization of information, whether it's the president's tweets or whether it's the internet, people can with a point in a click, Sean, they can see exactly the way this president is performing and behaving overseas and dialoguing overseas and exactly how he's being received.
+The other thing you can't deny, and this is where I love the fact that the democratization of information, whether it's the president's tweets or whether it's the internet, people can, with a point and a click, Sean, they can see exactly the way this president is performing and behaving overseas and dialoguing overseas and exactly how he's being received.

 So there's a contrast as well.

-Well, Kellyanna, we really appreciate you being with us.
+Well, Kellyanne, we really appreciate you being with us.

-Uh let's talk about the Senate and how the Senate now is talking about implementing the Senate tax cut or the corporate tax cuts in uh 2019, not 18.
+Let's talk about the Senate and how the Senate now is talking about implementing the Senate tax cut, the corporate tax cuts in 2019, not 18.

 To me, that is a prescription that Republicans will get slaughtered in the midterms a year from now.

-You remember this president wanted an immediate and permanent corporate tax cut all the way down to 15% because he understands firsthand as a very successful businessman that if you reduce the corporate tax rate on our job creators, you are spurring economic growth, you're unleashing prosperity.
+You remember this president wanted an immediate and permanent corporate tax cut all the way down to 15% because he understands firsthand as a very successful businessman that if you reduce the corporate tax rate on our job creators, you are spurring economic growth.

 We hope it'll be bipartisan.

-We can't imagine how some of these Democrats are going to be able to return home to their congressional district and it'd be their states among the U.S. Senators, Sean, and say, hey, when I had an opportunity to cut your taxes, I didn't do it.
+We can't imagine how some of these Democrats are going to be able to return home to their congressional districts and do their states among the U.S. Senators, Sean, and say, hey, when I had an opportunity to cut your taxes, I didn't do it.

 I looked the other way because of petty partisan political reasons.

-So we see the Senate and the House have different versions of a number of different items.
+So we see the Senate and the House have different versions on a number of different items.

-And uh, and we're very glad that they're the I don't know, and this one everybody seems to be running a little bit more at Trump speed than at swamp speed.
+And we're very glad that they're, I don't know, on this one, everybody seems to be running a little bit more at Trump speed than at swamp speed.

-Look, Kellyanne, I was out on the campaign trail.
+Look, Kellyanne, I was out on the campaign show.

 I was on TV and radio every day talking about this being the forgotten man and woman election.

-I kept talking about how many people in poverty on food stamps out of the labor force, worse recovery, doubling the debt.
+I kept talking about how many people in poverty on food stamps out of the labor force, worst recovery, doubling the debt.

-You know, what um what it was missing for me here is and I know the Senate version, they do cut the top rate to 35 percent.
+You know, what is missing from me here is, and I know the Senate version, they do cut the top rate to 35%.

-I I'm un I'm having a hard time understanding why in the House they're abandoning supply-side conservative Reaganomics, and that is tax cuts across the board so that so that you know the economy gets spurred even further.
+I'm having a hard time understanding why in the House they're abandoning supply-side conservative Reaganomics, and that is tax cuts across the board so that the economy gets spurred even further.

 Sure.